Cpymadtools

 arc_knobs = query_arc_correctors_powering(madx)

 Queries for the triplet corrector strengths and returns their values as a percentage of their max powering.
-This is a port of one of the corr_value.madx file’s macros.
+This is a port of one of the macros from the corr_value.madx file in the old toolkit.

 Example